-At the beginning of year 7, students will have access through their Google classroom, to a variety of challenges.
-These range across a variety of physical activities, including outdoor adventurous activities.
-Students can attempt these activities across the three years, aiming to meet the criteria for the gold award.
+At the beginning of year 7, students will have access through their Google Classroom to a variety of challenges.
+These feature a diverse range of physical activities, including Outdoor and Adventurous Activities.
+Students can attempt these challenges across the three years, aiming to meet the criteria for the gold award.

 In years 10 and 11, we are fortunate that all our students still receive 4 x 1-hour lessons of PE a fortnight.
 In order to help our students develop the physical literacy needed for life-long physical activity, we work with them to ensure the pathways they follow throughout each year are personalised.
 Therefore, at the start of year 10, students opt into 1 of 3 distinct pathways; Competitive Sport, Fit for Life, or Personal Growth.
 All students, no matter the pathway, will have the opportunity to use the swimming pool (subject to availability), and all students will spend at least 8 lessons completing fitness testing and designing their own Personal Exercise Programme which is then implemented in the fitness suite.
 In year 10, all students take part in a range of athletic activities to prepare them for Sports Day.
 In year 11, all students have the opportunity to take part in mindfulness activities in order to equip them with the skills needed to cope with exam stress.